jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 Introducing the Humble Object Pattern to an implementation consists of these basic steps:
 1. Recognize that a section of code is difficult to test because of a tight dependency that cannot be easily be emulated via a [test double](https://jhumelsine.github.io/2024/07/02/test-doubles.html).
 2. Isolate the smallest portion as possible of the dependency via [extract method](https://jhumelsine.github.io/2025/03/24/legacy-code.html#legacy-code-lacks-seams).
 Since the extracted method cannot be easily unit tested, even after extraction, keep it as small as possible, i.e., ___humble___.
-Correctness usually depends upon visual inspection of the humble code and how it functions when integrated with other parts of the system.
+Correctness is usually verified upon visual inspection of the humble code and how it functions when integrated with other parts of the system.
 This is fine — because humble objects deliberately avoid logic worth unit testing.
 3. Declare the extracted method as __package-private__ or possibly extract it as an implementation to an interface so that it can be replaced with a test double in a unit test.

 The original code can be unit tested with test doubles emulating the Humble Object's behavior.